scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 There are just a lot of different sorting algorithms.
 This blog contains the most common ones at first and is open to get updated with some more sorting algorithms as I learn/discover them.

-oh! one more thing, I refrain myself from adding any of those fancy animation GIFs that move rectangles around to give a visualization of the algorithm.
-They trip me up.
-So my focus is on getting the intuition behind the algorithms for implementation + understanding the trade-offs.

 ## Preface
 I will try to collect information that might clarify details for understanding the sorting algorithms in this section.